AdobeDocs/adobe-assurance-public-apis/src/pages/guides/index.md

 ---
-title: Guides - Cat Analytics
+title: Guides - Adobe Assurance APIs
-description: This is the guides overview page of Cat Analytics
+description: This is the guides overview page of Adobe Assurance APIs
 ---

 # Get Started